vegama/pyteseo/docs/_build/html/_sources/get-started.md.txt

 ---

 ## Use cases
-List of use cases has been developed as an examples of use of this package.
+Some use cases have been developed as an examples of use of this package.
-All the use cases are provided as notebooks in the source code repository under the path `docs/notebooks`.
+All the use cases are provided as notebooks (*.ipynb) in the source code repository under the path `docs/notebooks`.
 Moreover, all the notebooks include a link to be opened and executed in `Google Colab`.

 Check **USE CASES** section at left panel to access them.